-Normal: Seats recline 120 degrees, four rows of seats.
+Normal: Seats recline 120 degrees, with four seats in each row.

-Semi-cama: Seats recline 140 degrees, four rows of seats.
+Semi-cama: Seats recline 140 degrees, with four seats in each row.

-Full-cama: Seats recline 160 degrees, three rows of seats, may also be referred to as cama-ejecutivo.
+Full-cama: Seats recline 160 degrees, with three seats in each row, which may also be referred to as cama-ejecutivo.

-Cama-suite: Seats recline flat, three rows of seats, a personal television, blanket, pillow.
+Cama-suite: Seats recline flat, three seats in each row, a personal television, blanket, and pillow.

-If the journey is any sort of extended length at all, always choose cama-suite—it’s worth the money.
-The journey from El Chaltén to Bariloche is 886 miles (1,426 km) and takes about 21 hours to drive non-stop.
+If the journey is any sort of extended length at all, always choose a cama-suite—it’s worth the money.
+The journey from El Chaltén to Bariloche is 886 miles (1,426 km) and takes about 21 hours non-stop.
+It took us around 18 hours.

 The other option was to return to El Calafate on a full-cama bus and then transition to another full-cama bus to take us to Bariloche.
 Throughout, our time in South America, bus companies would interchange the term full-cama with cama-suite.
 We thought we were purchasing cama-suite seats.